 - In severe cases, symptoms progress and can include pneumonia, inappetence, fever, lethargy and even death

-Some of the most common microorganisms that contribute to infectious canine tracheobronchitis are Bordetella bronchiseptica bacteria, canine adenovirus, parainfluenza virus, and mycoplasma.
+Some of the most common microorganisms that contribute to CIRD are Bordetella bronchiseptica bacteria, canine adenovirus, parainfluenza virus and mycoplasma.
 Any of these organisms, along with a long list of other less common organisms, can cause the symptoms of this disease, alone or in combination.
 Infections with multiple organisms tend to cause the most severe symptoms.

 Dogs often develop clinical signs associated with kennel cough 3-4 days after exposure to a large number of other dogs (e.g., at a boarding facility, shelter or dog show), but it may take up to 10 days.
 Dogs may also experience mild symptoms after receiving the vaccine.

 In order to prevent the spread of this disease, dogs with kennel cough should be isolated until they are better and no longer contagious.
-Dogs who are at high risk for infection (e.g., those who attend shows or spend time in boarding or day care facilities) should be vaccinated against Bordetella bronchiseptica and canine parainfluenza virus.
+Any dog who potentially comes into contact with another dog (especially those who attend shows or spend time in boarding, day care facilities or dog parks) should be vaccinated against Bordetella bronchiseptica and canine parainfluenza virus.
 All dogs should be vaccinated against canine adenovirus.

 Even after being vaccinated, dogs may still acquire kennel cough (although usually a less severe form than they would have otherwise).
 It is best to be observant and prepared.

 Although this infection usually does not cross over to humans, there are instances where young children and adults with compromised immune systems may be at risk.
-In these instances, it is best to talk to your veterinarian and human health care provider about your options.
+In these instances, it is best to talk to your health care provider about your options.